UPDATED: December 9, 2020

 1. Be flexible

 Without a doubt, the key to finding cheap Christmas flights is to be flexible (or any day, for that matter).
 If you can’t be flexible, then you aren’t going to get a deal so you can stop reading right now.
 It’s not that difficult to figure out that the most expensive time to fly is when everyone else is, too.
-For example, Christmas this year is on Wednesday, December 25 and I bet you want to leave the Friday (December 20) or Saturday (December 21) and return midday on Sunday, December 29 or January 5.
+For example, Christmas this year is on Friday, December 25 and I bet you want to leave the Wednesday (December 23) and return on Sunday, January 3.
 Am I right?

 Well, that’s not going to happen and if you ran an airline, you wouldn’t discount fares that day either, now would you?
 To prove my point, I just ran a flexible search on Google Flights (above) for round-trip non-stop flights from New York to Miami for the holidays.
-You can see that leaving on Saturday and returning on Sunday are the most expensive days to fly.
-The roundtrip will cost $497 and that’s for a 10:50pm flight on Frontier which no one wants to take.
-To leave earlier in the day will cost a lot more.
-(FYI When I priced these same flights out in early September it was $624).
+You can see that leaving on Wednesday and returning on Sunday are the most expensive days to fly.
+The roundtrip will cost $242 (last year it was $497) and that was for a 10:50pm flight on Frontier which no one wants to take.
+Note: I’m pricing these flights out on September 18, 2020).

 Solution: Travel a few days earlier on the outbound and return a day later and the price will drop by more than 50%.
 If you want to save even more money, push the dates even more.